-Was the project implemented efficiently, in Policies adopted / enacted Policy documents contain sustainability Documentation analysis
+Was the project implemented efficiently, in line with international and enacted Policy documents contain sustainability factors Documentation analysis Budgetary / financial means to implement policies drawn (policy adopted, Stakeholder interviews Budget arrangements (allocations, etc.) made to sustain project outputs and outcomes

-line with international and factors ,

-national norms and Budgetary / financial (policy adopted, Stakeholder

-standards? means to implement implemented) interviews

-policies drawn

-Budget arrangements

-(allocations, etc.)

-made to sustain project

-outputs and outcomes

 Was adaptive management used thus far and if so, how did these modifications to the project contribute to obtaining the objectives?
 Has the project been able to adapt to any changing conditions thus far?
-To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation? information systems in place to identify emerging risks and Project documents How did institutional arrangements influence the project's achievement of results?
-Quality of risk mitigations strategies developed and followed Government of India, Project team, UNDP Sustainability: To what environmental risks to susta cio-economic, and/or Sustainability possibilities Does the Project have an exit strategy?
-What components should an exit strategy have for this project?
-In what way, may the benefits from the project are likely to be maintained or increased in the future? project document results Project documents and reports Social sustainability factors Is there sufficient public/stakeholder awareness in support of the project's long-term objectives?
-Evidence that particular partnerships/linkages will be sustained Government of India, Project team, UNDP

-Political/financial sustainability Do the legal frameworks, policies, and governance structures and processes within which the project operates pose risks that may jeopardize sustainability of particular practices will be Government of India, Project team, UNDP; project benefits?
-Replicability Which of the project's aspects deserve to be replicated in future initiatives? particular practices Government of India, Project team, UNDP
+To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation?
+Quality of existing information systems in place to identify emerging risks and other issues Project documents How did institutional arrangements influence the project's achievement of results?
+Quality of risk mitigations strategies developed and followed MOA, WARMA, ZMD, WFP, FAO, Project team, UNDP Sustainability: To what environmental risks to susta cio-economic, and/or Sustainability possibilities Does the Project have an exit strategy?
+What components should an exit strategy have for this project? project are likely to be maintained or project document Project documents and reports Social sustainability factors Is there sufficient public/stakeholder awareness in support of the project's long-term objectives?
+Evidence that particular partnerships/linkages will be sustained MOA, WARMA, ZMD, WFP, FAO, Project team, UNDP Political/financial sustainability Do the legal frameworks, policies, and governance structures and processes within which the project MOA, WARMA, ZMD, WFP, FAO, Project team, UNDP

+operates pose risks that may jeopardize sustainability of project benefits?

+Replicability Which of the project's MOA, WARMA,

+aspects deserve to be 1 ZMD, WFP, FAO,

+replicated in future will be Project team,

+initiatives? sustained UNDP